Flights between Melbourne and Exmouth from $399 each way

 - Your residential address

-Virgin’s Velocity frequent flyer program allows you to retrieve your membership details online.
-Simply go to the Forgot Membership page and enter your email address, first name, last name and date of birth and press “submit”.
-Your membership details will then be sent to your email address.
+- To retrieve your membership number: Go to Velocity's Forgot Membership page and enter your details.
+Your membership number will then be sent to your email address.

 British Airways Executive Club